Suonx002/fullstack-boilerplate/README.md

 ### Requirement

-Please add a config.env at the top level of the folder next to server.js and provide the following info:
+Please add a configs.env at the top level of the folder next to server.js and provide the following info:

 ```
 NODE_ENV=